Skip to main content

 Read

-Long Walk to Freedom — Selected Passages and Analysis by Nelson Mandela (1994)
+Long Walk to Freedom Selected Passages and Analysis by Nelson Mandela (1994)

 Preface: The Book and the Man

-"Long Walk to Freedom" was published in 1994, shortly after Nelson Mandela became the first democratically elected president of South Africa, ending nearly five decades of apartheid.
-It is the autobiography of a man who spent twenty-seven years in prison for his beliefs and emerged without bitterness, without the desire for revenge, and with the conviction that reconciliation rather than retribution was the only foundation on which a new South Africa could be built.
+"Long Walk to Freedom" was published in 1994, shortly after Nelson Mandela became the first democratically elected president of South Africa, ending nearly five decades of It is the autobiography of a man who spent twenty-seven years in prison for his beliefs and emerged without bitterness, without the desire for revenge, and with the conviction that rather than was the only foundation on which a new South Africa could be built.

-It is one of the great political autobiographies of the twentieth century — not because of its literary complexity, but because of the moral complexity of its central figure.
+It is one of the great political autobiographies of the twentieth century not because of its literary complexity, but because of the moral complexity of its central figure.

 Part One: Growing Up Rolihlahla